Last Updated: February 2024

 Rental Property Leasing

 A rental property is limited in its ability to generate value without a tenant – that’s where leasing comes in.
-Leasing usually starts from advertising and attracting qualified applicants, to finalizing a lease agreement that will solidify the ongoing landlord-tenant relationship.
+Rental property leasing usually starts from advertising and attracting qualified applicants, to finalizing a lease agreement that will solidify the ongoing landlord-tenant relationship.
 While much of the leasing process is generally the same across all rental property types, there are some nuances that are very different in properties such as residential vs commercial.
-We explore the 2 major different types of rental property leasing below.

 The #1 Rental Property Newsletter